apache/geode/geode-apis-compatible-with-redis/README.md

 Note that the `compatible-with-redis-username` property is only needed if `AUTH` commands are issued without a username.
 In this case, the Security Manager will need to respond to authentication requests using this username.

+Note also that _any_ `AUTH` requests will fail if no Security Manager has been configured.

 ## <a name="application-developement"></a>Application Developement

 ### Things to know before you begin